- 2.5 cumulative GPA or higher

 - No outstanding financial obligation at UA

 Choosing an Exchange Campus

 A complete list of campuses participating in NSE can be found at www.nse.org.
 Keep in mind that you can exchange for one semester or one academic year.
 You are encouraged to select an exchange campus that will be an educational, geographic, and cultural complement to your experience at UA.
-Please consult with an NSE staff member regarding your campus choices if you have any questions regarding availability, payment plans, or costs.
+Please consult with the UA NSE Coordinator regarding your campus choices if you have any questions regarding availability, payment plans, or costs.
 You may wish to consider the following when searching for an exchange campus:

 - Academics: With nearly 200 campuses participating in NSE, the academic possibilities are endless.
 Have you always had an interest in Marine Biology?
 If so, consider attending the University of Rhode Island or attending Stony Brook University's Semester by the Sea program.
 Or perhaps you're already thinking about graduate school.
 You can use NSE to explore a potential graduate campus.

 - Campus Size: NSE includes large campuses like the UA and University of Minnesota, Twin Cities (50,000 students); but also includes a wide range of smaller campuses.
 Perhaps you would like to try a campus with smaller class sizes and more personalized academic attention?
 If so, you may want to consider campuses like University of Hawaii, Hilo (less than 5,000 students) or Eastern Illinois University (about 10,000 students).

 - Location: Maybe it's all about location for you.
 NSE has campuses located in Guam, the U.S. Virgin Islands, Canada, Puerto Rico, Hawaii, Alaska and across the contiguous United States.
 Maybe you plan to move to New York City, Boston, or Miami after graduation.
 All of these cities are possibilities within NSE!